Fragment-orbital-dependent spin fluctuations in the single-component molecular conductor [Ni(dmdt)$_2$]: result in the presence of

 \section{result in the presence of $U$}

 In this section, we calculate spin fluctuations, the Knight shift, and $1/T_{1}T$ in the presence of $U$.
-It is shown that electron correlation effects are important for explaining the observed temperature dependence of the Knight shift and $1/T_{1}T$ reported by $^{13}$C-NMR experiments.\cite{T.Sekine.Private} According to Eq. \ref{xi_and_chiS}, the Stoner factor $\xi_{s}(\textbf{q})$ that has a value close to unity gives major contributions to the spin susceptibility and therefore to the Knight shift and $1/T_{1}T$.
-Namely, $\xi_{s}(\textbf{q}=\textbf{0})\approx 1$ becomes dominant for the Knight shift (Eq. \ref{KS_formula}), whereas $\xi_{s}(\textbf{q}=\textbf{Q})\approx 1$ contributes for $1/T_{1}T$ (Eq. \ref{T1T_formula}).
+It is shown that electron correlation effects are important for explaining the observed temperature dependence of the Knight shift and $1/T_{1}T$ reported by $^{13}$C-NMR experiments.\cite{T.Sekine.Private} According to Eq. \ref{xi_and_chiS}, the Stoner factor $\xi_{s}(\textbf{q})$ that has a value close to unity gives major contributions to the spin susceptibility and therefore to the Knight shift and $1/T_{1}T$. $\xi_{s}(\textbf{q}=\textbf{0})\approx 1$ contributes to the Knight shift (Eq. \ref{KS_formula}) and $1/T_{1}T$. $\xi_{s}(\textbf{q}=\textbf{Q})\approx 1$ does not contribute to the Knight shift but to $1/T_{1}T$ (Eq. \ref{T1T_formula}).